doyo4400/loop-for-youtube-dl/README.md

 # Loop-for-youtube-dl
-simple script to download music from youtube.
+Simple script to download music from youtube.

 The music is download in mp3 format and create name in format {Youtube-title}.{extension}